jon-jacky/PyModel/samples/Socket/README.md

 ### Concurrency ###

-Concurrency arises from the simultaneous, unsynchronized sending and receiving at the two ends of the connection.
+For sockets, concurrency arises from the simultaneous, unsynchronized sending and receiving at the two ends of the connection.
 PyModel represents concurrency by *interleaving*.
 Send and receive actions can interleave without synchronization at the two ends of the connection.
 Each end can send or receive while the other end is blocked.

 Split actions enable us to model this.
 For example, we might see a trace with these actions:

     recv_call(4)
     send_call('bb')